 VASPs that are looking to comply with Travel Rule requirements are all in very different stages of the process.
 The distribution of VASPs across the research, planning, implementation and finalized phase is fairly equal.
 This is possibly connected to the "sunrise issue," resulting in VASPs having very different levels of regulatory pressure to go live with the Travel Rule.

-We will provide more information, including a deeper analysis, VASP interviews, and Regulator insights in the upcoming State of Travel Rule Report in December.
+We will provide more information, including a deeper analysis, VASP interviews, and Regulator insights in the upcoming State of Crypto Travel Rule Compliance Report in December.
 Stay tuned to this and other regulatory news by signing up for our newsletters.

 As the report aims to demonstrate a transparent understanding of compliance readiness levels and pain points, gathering responses and insights from a diverse group of VASPs is crucial.
 If your firm qualifies as a VASP, please feel free to submit your answers.